-Once you have been instructed to return to the workplace, report to and depart from work through the designated building access and at the designated time to limit the number of people entering and exiting buildings at any one time.
+Once you have been instructed to return to the workplace, you should report to and depart from work through the designated building access and at the designated time.
+This will limit the number of people entering and exiting buildings at any one time.
 Building occupants are expected to follow signage designed to help manage traffic flow through building entrances, exits, elevator usage, and similar common use areas.